-To cancel the freecreditreport.com service you have two options, to either contact the company by phone or send your cancellation request by mail.
+To cancel the freecreditreport.com service you have two options: contact the company by phone, or send your cancellation request by mail.
 The company's website doesn't offer the ability to cancel online.
 If you cancel over the phone, expect the customer service representative to read through some scripts in an attempt to convince you to continue your service.

 Call with your mind set on canceling the service and stick to your "no," regardless of what they offer you.
 The phone rep may offer you a large discount on your next month's payment if you keep the account, which could make sense if you want to keep the account open for credit monitoring.
 If you choose to cancel, you'll receive an email confirming your freecreditreport.com cancellation after you make the call.